 By 2001 Texas had passed House Bill 1403, also known as the Texas Dream Act.
 So as Juniors and Seniors in high school (2009), we were all qualified for HB 1403 benefits.

-The Dream Act (Development, Relief, and Education for Alien Minors) was a piece of legislation introduced in the U.S. Senate back in mid 2001.
-Unable to gain much support at the national level, the act never became law.
-States like Texas passed their own version of the act and it allowed undocumented students who 1.)
+The Dream Act (Development, Relief, and Education for Alien Minors) was a piece of legislation introduced in the U.S. Senate back in mid-2001.
+Unable to gain much support at the national level, the Act never became law.
+States like Texas passed their version of the bill, and it allowed undocumented students who 1.)
 Lived in Texas during the three years before graduating from high school or getting their GED.
 2.)
-Lived in Texas prior to enrolling in a public University, and 3.)
+Lived in Texas before enrolling at a public University, and 3.)
 Signed an affidavit saying that they intended to apply for legal permanent residency status as soon as they were able.
 (Texas Dream Act Fact Sheet)